-One of the complications I face with clinical practice in Florida is that for the past couple of years, the state has allowed the use of so called Medical Marijuana and Cannabis.
+One of the complications facing clinical practitioners in Florida is that for the past couple of years, the state has allowed the use of so called Medical Marijuana and Cannabis.
 Since the law went into effect, dispensaries have cropped up in every city and town and I am informed by a patient that acquiring a prescription for MM from an MD affiliated with a dispensary is as easy as showing up and signing a few forms.
-None of my patients who have been prescribed MM had a physical exam by the dispensing physician and there is no follow up unless the patient requests one.
+None of the patients I have met have been prescribed MM had a physical exam by the dispensing physician and there is no follow up unless the patient requests one.
 The non medical dispensary operators are given carte blanche to suggest dosage and delivery mechanisms and some patients who have expressed concerns about addiction and other negative side effects have been told that MM “works for everyone” and that there are “absolutely no negative side effects, ever”.

 Because marijuana is currently classified by the US federal government as Schedule I, “a drug with no medical use”, studies that discuss medical marijuana are limited in both number and scope.
 Many studies compare smoking habits and respiratory distress among cigarette and cannabis smokers, as well as symptoms of abuse and addiction in recreational users, but few address the side effects of medical marijuana.